SAQA Registration no: 79986

 In this exam, the teacher is required to demonstrate the exercises for the set syllabi (Pre-Grade and Grades) and to answer questions on teaching methods, analysis of steps and detail of placing.
 Understanding of basic anatomy and technique, such as correct stance and use of turnout, are essential.

-A student are allowed to dance the Pre-Grade practical exam and the Grade Practical exam in two different session.
+A student is allowed to dance the Pre-Grade practical exam and the Grade Practical exam in two different sessions.
 If you enrol only for the Pre-Grade exam you need to hand in all your practical hours on Pre-Grade but not the practical hours on Grade.

-The student needs to pass the DASA Advanced 1 Major Examination or an equivalent exam from another reputable organisation such as the RAD.
+The student needs to pass the DASA Advanced 1 Major Examination or an equivalent exam from another reputable organization such as the RAD.

 All Teacher Training students will automatically become Provisional members of the Dance Academy of South Africa.
 The first year’s membership fees are included in the Course fee.

 The yearly fee is payable by 31 March each year.
 Refer to the DASA Year planner for information on all DASA workshops, revisions and related dance matters.

 If the student does not intend to commence teaching in the near future, she may pay the annual membership fee and become a non-active member.
 This will ensure that the membership is not cancelled.
 If the membership is not paid and membership is cancelled, a student can re-apply for membership again at a later stage but a penalty fee will be charged.